adityasreedhar/ayeitsadi/README.md

 - 👀 I’m interested in hci & cog sci
 - 🌱 I’m currently learning IT at RU
 - 💞️ I’m looking to collaborate on ux research
-- 📫 How to reach me via email
+- 📫 How to reach me via email: adityasreedhar17@gmail.com

 <!---
 ayeitsadi/ayeitsadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.